josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/👑_aurafarming_a_new_age.md

 The urban farming and communal garden seem coming out of America is extremely interesting, it has been for so many years, so yes I am saying that I'm jealous of him.

 ---

+[AliMcForever is covering some relevant history and weaving this in to the present day.](https://vm.tiktok.com/ZNRgWWH8c/) The first is also v relevant.

+---